kylekheswa/Bookstore-Management-System/README.md

 ## Author

-This program was developed by [Your Name].
+This program was developed by Kyle Kheswa.
 Feel free to contact me with any questions or suggestions.